alexander-p30/internship_coding_challenge/README.md

 ## Available routes

-* '/' => shows a list of confirmed and pending absences; the page has a download button for the ics calendar
+* '/' => shows a list of confirmed and pending absences.
+The page shows a download button for the ics calendar when there are no query params.

 ## Working query params